-Design & Development Phase – The CLT staff will act as the primary point of contact for each grant recipient to assist with the design, development, implementation, and evaluation of the awarded grant.
+Design & Develop: A CLT team member will act as the primary point of contact for each project and will coordinate the design, development, implementation, and evaluation of the awarded grant.

-- Consult - As a first step, you must contact the Director of the Center for Learning & Teaching, John D. Shank, at firstname.lastname@example.org or (610) 396-6341 to schedule a meeting at which you will share the details of your proposal.
-During this consultation, you will be asked to share responses to questions listed on our Grant Planning Sheet.
-(Download Grant Planning Sheet)
+- Consult - As a first step, you must contact the Director of the Center for Learning & Teaching, Dr. Daonian Liu at DZL5300@psu.edu or (610) 396-6189 to schedule an exploratory meeting with one of our team members.
+During this consultation, you will be asked to share the details of your proposal and to elaborate upon responses to questions listed on our Grant Partnership Planning Sheet.

-- Apply - After your initial consultation, complete and submit your application to Dr. Paul Esqueda’s office by December 5, 2011.
-E-mail the Application Form (see link below) to Dr. Paul Esqueda email@example.com with the subject: TLI Grant Proposal.
+- Apply - After your initial consultation, complete and submit your application to Dr. Liu's office by December 5, 2015.
+E-mail the Application Form (see link below) to DZL5300@psu.edu with the subject: TLI Grant Partnership Proposal.

-The TLI Grant proposals will be evaluated by the Grant Advisory Board Committee on the following ten criteria:
+The TLI Grant Partnership Program proposals will be evaluated by the TLI Advisory Board Committee on the following ten criteria: